 Tsuda University's educational philosophy is to provide our students with a liberal arts education that deepens their knowledge and broadens their perspectives.

-The College of Liberal Arts contains the four Departments of English, International and Cultural Studies, Mathematics, and Computer Science.
+The College of Liberal Arts contains the five Departments of English, International and Cultural Studies, Mathematics, Computer Science, and International Cooperation and Multicultural Studies.
 Students develop their specialized knowledge within each department through a curriculum that emphasizes language skills to enable them to contribute to global developments.
 The college has an interdisciplinary curriculum, and students may enroll in courses outside of their department.
 This allows them to broaden their perspectives by studying subjects that interest them outside their major.

 This department shapes students into talented individuals who can participate actively in society through communicating with the world's hundreds of millions of English speakers.
 To this end, students will cultivate insight, curiosity, and a broad perspective through the study of language, culture, literature, and society.